submariner-io/submariner-website/src/content/development/contribution-guide/_index.en.md

 ## Release Cycles

-The Submariner project follows time based release cycles, each cycle is 16 weeks long.
+The Submariner project follows time based release cycles where each cycle is 16 weeks long.
-Blocking bugs might cause a delay in the final release date, while new features will never be a cause fo delaying the release.
+While blocking bugs may delay the [general availability](#general-availability) release date, new features won't be a reason to delay it.

-Features that were partially implemented in a given release will be considered "experimental" and will not have any support commitment.
+Features that were partially implemented in a given release will be considered "experimental" and won't have any support commitment.

 Each cycle will result in either a minor version bump or a major version bump in case backwards compatibility can't be maintained.